Helsinki-NLP/OpusFilter/docs/automatic_configuration.md

   --method {defaults,percentiles,clustering}
                         Method for selecting filter thresholds (default:
                         clustering)
-  --sample-size SAMPLE_SIZE
-                        Max number of sentence pairs used for data-based methods (default 100000) --noisy-percentile NOISY_PERCENTILE
+  --sample-size INT     Max number of sentence pairs used for data-based
+                        methods (default 100000)
+  --noisy-percentile FLOAT
-                        Proportion of the data considered to be noisy; only for percentiles method (default 0.001) --work-dir WORK_DIR   Location of the source and target files for the generated configuration (default work) --inter-dir INTER_DIR
+                        Proportion of the data considered to be noisy; only for percentiles method (default 0.001) --clusters INT, -k INT
+                        Number of clusters for the clustering method; try increasing if too much data is clustered as noisy (default 2)
+  --work-dir WORK_DIR   Location of the source and target files for the
+                        generated configuration (default work) --inter-dir INTER_DIR